turingschool-projects/kwk-level3-swift/sessions/classes_objects_slides.markdown

 * Students will be able to create a class and objects
 * Students will be able to explain the difference between a class and an object
-* Students will be able to create dynamic objects using the init function and properties.
+* Students will be able to create dynamic objects using the init function and properties

 ---